Cinnamon

 One of the most important active ingredients in cinnamon is cinnamaldehyde.
 It’s used in flavorings and fragrances.
 It may be responsible for some of cinnamon’s possible health benefits.

 Some research shows cinnamon may be good for people with diabetes.
 A review of 18 studies suggests that cinnamon might lower blood sugar.
-But it didn’t affect hemoglobin A1C, which is an indicator of blood sugar levels over a long period.
+But it didn’t affect hemoglobin A1c, which is an sign of blood sugar levels over time.
 It may also lower cholesterol in people with diabetes.
-Many of the studies don’t indicate what type of cinnamon was used or have other problems that make their findings uncertain.
-One review suggests that cinnamon might help with obesity and weight loss.
+Many of the studies don’t say what type of cinnamon was used or have other problems that make their findings uncertain.
+One review suggests the benefits of cinnamon for weight loss and obesity.
 It’s sometimes used for irritable bowel syndrome or other stomach or intestinal problems.
 But it isn’t clear that it works.

 • Alzheimer’s disease